jonv11/jonv11-solitaire-onepager/README.md

 ## Auto-play

-The **Auto** button moves every safe top card from the waste and tableau to its matching foundation.
-Cards are taken from the waste first, then tableau columns from left to right.
-The routine stops when no legal moves remain or safety caps are reached, and the button is re-enabled after completion.
+The **Auto** button moves every legal next-rank card from the waste and tableau to its matching foundation.
+Waste is scanned first, followed by tableau columns from left to right.
+Each applied move animates the card travelling to its foundation when animations are enabled.
+The routine stops when no further foundation moves remain and the button is re-enabled after completion.

 ---